Democratic Kampuchea: Foreign relations

 The Democratic Kampuchea regime maintained close ties with China, its main backer, and to a lesser extent with North Korea.
-In 1977, in a message congratulating the Cambodian comrades on the 17th anniversary of the CKP, Kim Jong-il congratulated the Cambodian people for having "wiped out counterrevolutionary group of spies who had committed subversive activities and sabotage".
+In 1977, in a message congratulating the Cambodian comrades on the 17th anniversary of the CPK, Kim Jong Il congratulated the Cambodian people for having "wiped out counterrevolutionary group of spies who had committed subversive activities and sabotage".

 On taking power, the Khmer Rouge spurned both the Western states and the Soviet Union as sources of support.
 Instead, China became Cambodia's main international partner.
 With Vietnam increasingly siding with the Soviet Union over China, the Chinese saw Pol Pot's government as a bulwark against Vietnamese influence in Indochina.
 It is estimated that at least 90% of the foreign aid which the Khmer Rouge received came from China, and in 1975 alone, at least US$1 billion in interest-free economic and military aid came from China.
 The relationship between the Chinese and Cambodian governments was nevertheless marred by mutual suspicion and China had little influence on Pol Pot's domestic policies.
 It had a greater influence on Cambodia's foreign policy, successfully pushing the country to pursue rapprochement with Thailand and open communication with the U.S. to combat Vietnamese influence in the region.
 After Mao died in September 1976, Pol Pot praised him and Cambodia declared an official period of mourning.
 In November 1976, Pol Pot travelled secretly to Beijing, seeking to retain his country's alliance with China after the Gang of Four were arrested.
 From Beijing, he was then taken on a tour of China, visiting sites associated with Mao and the Chinese Communist Party.

-While Democratic Kampuchea held Cambodia's UN seat and was internationally recognized, only the following countries had an embassy in Cambodia: Burma, Albania, People's Republic of China, North Korea, Cuba, Egypt, Laos, Romania, Vietnam and Yugoslavia.
-Democratic Kampuchea itself, on the other hand, established embassies in various countries: Albania, Algeria, Saudi Arabia, People's Republic of China, North Korea, Cuba, Egypt, Romania, Laos, Sweden, Tanzania, USSR, Vietnam and Yugoslavia.
+While Democratic Kampuchea held Cambodia's UN seat and was internationally recognized, only the following countries had an embassy in Cambodia: Albania, Burma, China, Cuba, Egypt, Laos, North Korea, Romania, Vietnam and Yugoslavia.
+Democratic Kampuchea itself, on the other hand, established embassies in the following countries: Albania, Algeria, China, Cuba, Egypt, Laos, North Korea, Romania, Saudi Arabia, Sweden, Tanzania, the Soviet Union, Vietnam and Yugoslavia.
 The Chinese were the only country allowed to retain their old Phnom Penh embassy.
 All other diplomats were made to live in assigned quarters on the Boulevard Monivong.
 This street was barricaded off and the diplomats were not permitted to leave without escorts.
 Their food was brought to them and provided through the only shop that remained open in the country.